Fawlty22/skiHaus/README.md

   ## **Description**
   SkiHaus is an application for tracking inventory and creating contracts for ski and snowboard rental shops.
-The application is intended for use by an employee of any given store.
-Please use the 'employee' credentials below to login:
+The application is intended for use by an employee of the simulated store.
+Please see the Usage Information for login credentials and further instructions.

-  Username: guest   |    Password: password

-Once logged in you can view the dashboard and from there view whatever you'd like.
-Create contract, view customer information, update inventory, etc.

 ## **License**
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT) <br>